Breathing And Relaxation Exercises For Stress And Anxiety

 The overall principle behind why breathing and relaxation exercises work

 Our stressed out physical state can be self-reinforcing.
-When we breathe short, shallow breaths it alters the amount of carbon dioxide in our blood, which causes additional anxious symptoms, like feeling dizzy and lightheaded.
+When we breathe short, shallow breaths it alters the amount of carbon dioxide in our blood, which causes additional anxious symptoms like feeling dizzy and lightheaded.
 Mildly worried thoughts can snowball to the point where finding out you did a bit worse than you expected on an assignment has you reeling over possibly flunking out of school.

 Breathing exercises

-There are lots of little variations on them, but most breathing exercises involve breathing more deeply and slowly than you normally do, and especially how you do it when you're stressed or anxious.
+There are lots of little variations on them, but most breathing exercises involve breathing more deeply and slowly than usual, and especially how you do it when you're stressed or anxious.
 To breathe deeply and effectively it's important to take breaths from your abdomen, or diaphragm, rather than your chest.
 The former is naturally calming, while the latter is something we tend to fall into doing when we're stressed out.
 Abdominal breathing causes your belly to rise when you inhale.
 Breathing from your chest will cause your shoulders to rise and your ribcage to expand instead.

 If you feel yourself getting stressed or anxious, stop and notice how you're breathing